jupyterhub/binderhub/README.md

     Launch attempt 2 failed, retrying...
     ```

-    You can also go back to the Google Artifact Registry you created earlier to verify that the built
+    You can also go back to the Google Artifact Registry repository you created earlier to verify that the built
     image is indeed there.

 13. Now that we have verified this is working, we can disable the binderhub UI as we will not be using it.